JenniferPylko/openlore/CONTRIBUTING.md

 13. Avoid multiple links in the same file with the same target
 14. Aim for 100-1000 words per file
     - Files much smaller than this should probably be combined, and files much larger should be split
+    - Stories can be larger, but if they reach several thousand words, consider separating them into multiple parts or chapters.
 15. Add an og:description html meta tag to each markdown document
     - This can usually just be the same as the first sentence, but without any formatting.